ONSdigital/eq-author-app/eq-author-api/README.md

 `yarn test` will start a single run of unit and integration tests.

 `yarn test --watch` will start unit and integration tests in watch mode.

+## Migrations

+`runQuestionnaireMigrations` middleware is responsible for updating the schema version and running any necessary migrations.

+-  `yarn create-migration [name]` will create a new migration in the `/migrations` directory.
+-  Add the created migration to the bottom of the `migrations/index.js` array.
+-  `runQuestionnaireMigrations` will execute necessary migrations on every request providing the schema has not already been migrated.

 ## Debugging (with VS Code)